dakrone/eisago/README.md

 - api (started, but no features yet)
 - migration tool (not started yet)

+## Known issues

+- still have some issues with `arglist` in the ES mapping

 ## License

 Copyright © 2012 Matthew Lee Hinman